mewna/g/README.md

 flow, you can "steal" the session from a previous shard with the same id / shard total, and resume the session on a new shard (potentially even on a different node!) so that you can continue your shard's session without any downtime.

+## Node IDs

+g uses [Raindrop](https://github.com/queer/raindrop) for fetching snowflake IDs for many things.
+Eventually this may be a proper
+"pluggable" thing.

 ## Usage

 Set these environment variables for each node, and run with `mix run --no-halt`.